auggnation/Auggment-Scoreboard/README.md

    chmod +x install.sh
    sudo ./install.sh```

-   Choose Your Mode:
+Choose your Mode:

 Server: No display.
 Acts as the data hub.

 Kiosk: A display-only client that points to a server.

-Combined: Runs both backend and display on one machine.
+Combined: Runs both backend and display on one machine. (reccomended no matter what)

 Google Chrome Troubleshooting (x86_64)
 On PC-based Linux (x86_64), the script prefers Google Chrome for kiosk stability, while Raspberry Pi (ARM) always uses Chromium.